TheSixEyes/TheSixEyes/README.md

 - Sharpening my understanding of cybersecurity and software architecture

 ### 🎮 After Hours
+- I develop in my off time, most of the time.
+Lol.
 - Running a Discord community for PC gaming & development
-- Gaming: League of Legends, Genshin Impact, OSRS
+- Gaming: League of Legends, Genshin Impact, OSRS, DayZ, RS6, Stardew Valley, CS2, Dwarf Fortress, & many more.
 - Building & optimizing strategy (in code *and* games)

 Let’s build something bold, responsive, and well-documented. 🚀